fvangef/mlgsc/README.md

 2. Build a classifier using the training set and the tree;
 3. Classify the test sequence using the classifier.

+This form of cross-validation where the test set contains one datum and the training set contains all other data is called *Leave-one-out*.
 This procedure is repeated a certain number of times (by default, one hundred - the number can be changed with option `-r`).

 Let's try this: